How do I sign up to sell my content on the iTunes Store?

 You will be notified via email.
 Check any spam filters on your email account and make sure your account is set up to receive email from firstname.lastname@example.org.

-If my application is accepted, in what countries will my films be available?
+If my application is accepted, in what countries will my music be available?

-iTunes film providers have the option to request contracts for all regions in which the iTunes Store sells films.
-Once a contract for a specific region has been finalised and all other requirements have been met, films that have been delivered to us with territory rights cleared in that region may be made available for sale there.
+iTunes artists and labels have the option to request contracts for all regions in which the iTunes Store sells music.
+Once a contract for a specific region has been finalized, any content that has been delivered to us with territory rights cleared in that region may be made available for sale there.